Getting Around Phuket

 From the Airport

-Our recommendation - say you have a pre-existing booking right from the outset (even if you don't) and say you have already paid for it.
+Constant complaints to the local authorities have eventually seen this practice become less common but if you do find yourself in this situation - say you have a pre-existing booking right from the outset (even if you don't) and say you have already paid for it.
 If you do not have a booking, then at least know the name of a hotel in your desired town.
 For example, if you want to go to Patong, say you have a booking at the C&N Hotel which is in a nice central location.

 Taxi Meters

 Taxi Meters are just that - taxis with meters.
 They are cheaper than tuk-tuks, as long as they turn the meter on.
 Unfortunately, there are not enough taxi-meters in Phuket.
-The tuk-tuk lobby (we will try to avoid the word mafia) are very effective and have been successful in limiting the number of taxi-meters on the island.
+The tuk-tuk lobby (we will try to avoid the overused word mafia) are very effective and have been successful in limiting the number of taxi-meters on the island.

 Tuk Tuks